Why You Should Start Writing About Your Favorite Destination

 I could merely tell you that I had explored and tested out every single nook and cranny Jamaica has to offer.

-Over time, my travel escapades paved the way to expertise which then paved the way to sponsorships and partnerships and boosted every destination-based business idea I had ever dreamt up.
+Over time, my travel escapades paved the way to expertise which then paved the way to sponsorships and partnerships and boosted every destination-based business idea I had ever dreamed up.

 And that, my friends?
 Is a testimony of what publishing enjoyable and informative journal entries about one destination can do for you and your future amazing lifestyle.